-Next year, Single Carrot Theatre will be beginning our second decade as a company.
+Next year, Single Carrot Theatre will be entering its twelfth as a company.
 Fellows work to fulfill SCT’s mission and support the SCT Ensemble.
-A fellow attends meetings, completes Front of House duties, manages individual projects to support the operations of both the business and artistic workings of Single Carrot Theatre.
-Artistic assistantships or shadowing opportunities may be offered for the 2017-2018 season.
+A fellow attends meetings, completes Front of House duties, and manages individual projects to support the operations of both the business and artistic workings of Single Carrot Theatre.
+Artistic assistantships or shadowing opportunities may be offered for the 2018-2019 season.

 - Successful candidates should have a willingness to listen, explore and grow with regards to both the artistic and administrative aspects of non-profit ensemble theatre

 - Fellows should be able to commit to10-20 hours of work per week.
 Administrative work will take place during a typical weekday workday schedule.
 Additional evenings and weekends will be required.
 SCT respects religious and national holidays.

 - Fellow is expected to attend most company meetings and ensemble trainings.

 - Fellows will assist ensemble members with their work, and assist in company-wide duties including “all hands on deck” activities (including Front of House shifts, build days, and Marketing and Development events and campaigns).